awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 Before setting up a connection between an EC2 instance and an RDS database, make sure you meet the requirements described in [Overview of automatic connectivity with an EC2 instance](ec2-rds-connect.md#ec2-rds-connect-overview)\.

-If you change these security groups after you configure connectivity, the changes might affect the connection between the EC2 instance and the RDS database\.
+If you make changes to security groups after you configure connectivity, the changes might affect the connection between the EC2 instance and the RDS database\.

 **Note**
 You can only set up a connection between an EC2 instance and an RDS database automatically by using the AWS Management Console\.
 You can't set up a connection automatically with the AWS CLI or RDS API\.